Dots Dots

 Key climate policies

-The Bipartisan Infrastructure Law (BIL) aims to tackle the climate crisis and advance environmental justice.
+The Infrastructure and Investment Jobs Act (IIJA) aims to tackle the climate crisis and advance environmental justice.
 The law includes more than $62 billion for the US Department of Energy (DOE) to deliver a more equitable clean energy future for the American people and includes over $12 billion for carbon capture, direct air capture, and industrial emission reduction.

 In December 2021, the DOE established a new Office of Clean Energy Demonstrations to oversee the $21.5 billion in BIL funding for clean energy demonstration projects using innovative technologies such as clean hydrogen, carbon capture, grid-scale energy storage, and advanced nuclear reactors.